Worcester, Massachusetts

-Worcester developed as an industrial city in the 19th century due to the Blackstone Canal and rail transport, producing machinery, textiles and wire.
-Large numbers of European immigrants made up the city's growing population.
-However, the city's manufacturing base waned following World War II.
-Long-term economic and population decline was not reversed until the 1990s, when higher education, medicine, biotechnology, and new immigrants started to make their mark.
-The city's population has grown by 28% since 1980, reaching a new all-time high in the 2020 census and experiencing urban renewal.
+Founded in 1722 and incorporated in 1848, Worcester developed as an industrial city in the 19th century due to the Blackstone Canal and railways, which facilitated the import of raw materials and the export of such finished goods as machines, textiles, and wire.
+The city's population grew, driven by European immigration.
+After World War II, manufacturing in Worcester waned, and the city declined economically and in terms of population.
+This trend was reversed in the 1990s, when higher education, medicine, biotechnology, and new immigrants started making their mark.
+The population has grown by 28% since 1980, reaching its all-time high in the 2020 census, in an example of urban renewal.
+Since the 1970s, and especially since the construction of Route 146 and interstates 90, 495, 190, 290, and 395, both Worcester and its surrounding towns have become more integrated with Boston's suburbs.
+The Worcester region now marks the western periphery of the Boston–Worcester–Providence (MA–RI–NH) U.S. census Combined Statistical Area (CSA), or Greater Boston.

-Modern Worcester is known for its diversity and large immigrant population, with significant communities of Vietnamese, Brazilians, Albanians, Puerto Ricans, Ghanaians, Dominicans, and others.
+Modern Worcester is known for its diversity and large immigrant population, with significant communities of Vietnamese, Brazilians, Albanians, Puerto Ricans, Ghanaians, Dominicans, Irish, English, Italians, Greeks, Jews and others.
 Twenty-two percent of Worcester's population was born outside the United States.
-A center of higher education, it is home to eight separate colleges and universities, including Holy Cross, Worcester Polytechnic Institute (WPI), and Clark University.
-Architecturally, Worcester is notable for its large number of 19th century triple-decker houses, Victorian-era mill architecture, and lunch car diners such as Miss Worcester.
+A center of higher education, it is home to eight colleges and universities, including the College of the Holy Cross, Worcester Polytechnic Institute (WPI), Clark University, and Worcester State University.
+Worcester has many 19th-century triple-decker houses, Victorian-era mills and related buildings, and lunch-car diners, such as Miss Worcester.

-Worcester is the principal city of Central Massachusetts, and is a regional government, employment and transportation hub.
-Since the 1970s, and especially after the construction of Route 146 and interstates 90, 495, 190, 290, and 395, both Worcester and its surrounding towns have become increasingly integrated with Boston's suburbs.
-The Worcester region now marks the western periphery of the Boston-Worcester-Providence (MA-RI-NH) U.S. Census Combined Statistical Area (CSA), or Greater Boston.

 History

-Colonial era

-The area was first inhabited by members of the Nipmuc tribe.
+The area was inhabited by members of the Nipmuc tribe at the time of European contact.
 The native people called the region Quinsigamond and built a settlement on Pakachoag Hill in Auburn.